Troubleshooting Node.js Deploys

 Check the .gitignore

-A required file may exist locally, but it’s possible to accidentally prevent it from being included in the app’s git repo by an overly broad rule in .gitignore
+A required file can exist locally, but it’s possible that an overly broad rule in .gitignore

-As an example, it may be better to exclude a lib
+As an example, sometimes it’s best to exclude a lib

-directory at the root of your application, but with the following:
+directory at the root of your application, but with:

 lib/